fipdev2/fipdev2/README.md

 - 🔭 3 years of experience working with web apps
 - 🌱 Always improving new technologies
-- 😄 Proficient in Node.js and PHP development
+- 😄 Proficient in JS and PHP development
 - ⚡ Fun fact: I'm a weeb and gym rat

  ##